 - 1 lb (2 cups) 450 g (450 ml) mascarpone cheese, chilled

 - 1 1 large lemon, finely grated zestlarge lemons, finely grated zest

-- In a 2-quart saucepan over low heat, whisk together the egg yolks, sweetener, lemon juice, and lemon zest.
+- In a saucepan over low heat, whisk together the egg yolks, sweetener, lemon juice, and lemon zest.
 Whisk constantly until the mixture reaches 170°F (75°C) on a candy thermometer and begins to thicken.
 If you don’t have a candy thermometer, you will know that the curd is thick enough when it coats the back of a spoon and begins to cling to the whisk.
 Remove from the heat.

 - Add the butter, one cube at a time, whisking constantly to melt the butter and incorporate it into the lemon curd.

 - When the butter is fully incorporated, strain the curd to remove any lumps or larger pieces of zest.
-Cover with plastic wrap, pushing the wrap gently onto the top of the curd to prevent a skin from forming.
+Cover with plastic wrap, pushing the wrap gently onto the top of the curd to prevent skin from forming.

 - Let fully cool for at least an hour before assembling the cake.